Vale Living with Lakes Centre: Sustainability

 The Vale Living with Lakes Centre was certified LEED platinum in 2014 and received an OAA Sustainable Design Excellence Award in 2015.
 The building uses locally sourced materials including Jack Pine glulam beams from Chapleau, limestone for cladding and landscaping, and white cedar cladding from Manitoulin Island.
 Wood was the primary building material for the center including engineered wood beams for the primary structure, and wood panelling for the lateral structure.
 Thus resulting in a Green Building Wood Design Award from Wood Works! in 2012.

-The centre's design for energy preservation and the use of sustainable energy sources derived from the idea that the facility would reduce the operating costs of the building to save the funding for research.
+The centre's design for energy preservation and the use of sustainable energy sources derived from the idea that the facility would reduce the operating costs of the building to save funding for research.
 The Living with Lakes Centre uses an on-site geothermal heating and cooling system consisting of 40 geothermal wells that feed 3 heat exchangers that connect to the radiant in-floor heating system to provide sustainable heating and cooling for the centre.
 This sustainable energy source saves money from operating costs and provides renewable heating and cooling without carbon emissions.
 Natural daylighting and ventilation strategies were also designed and implemented in the Living with Lakes building to reduce the energy requirements from artificial lighting and fans.
 The buildings south-facing orientation and the placement of windows result in a naturally well-lit building.
 The use of exterior solar shading fins allows the sun to naturally light the building without overheating the interior during warm months.
 The angling of the shading fins act to reflect light to minimize unwanted heat gains, reducing cooling requirements during warm months.
 The Living with Lakes Centre also uses a super-insulated envelope to reduce thermal losses, which minimizes the amount of heating and cooling required.